• About

 Methadone Treatment for Drug Addiction

-October 31, 2016 Posted by beanstalk Addiction, Physiological, Psychological, Relapse
+October 31, 2016 Posted by grant Addiction, Physiological, Psychological, Relapse

 While it may seem counterintuitive to use drugs to treat a drug addiction, methadone treatment has been used since the 1960s to treat heroin addiction.
 It is still considered one of the most successful drug therapies to help those with opioid addictions.